somayehsarirchi/Bioinformatics-Templates/README.md

 # Bioinformatics Analysis Templates

-This repository contains modular R scripts and example datasets for common bioinformatics tasks, including bulk RNA-Seq differential expression (DESeq2), variant filtering from WES VCF files, heatmap generation, and volcano plot visualization.
-Each folder contains necessary scripts, inputs, and representative outputs.
+This repository contains modular R/bash pipelines and example datasets for common bioinformatics workflows.
+It includes end-to-end analysis scripts and results for:

+- 🧬 Bulk RNA-Seq differential expression analysis (DESeq2)
+- 🔍 Variant filtering from WES VCF files
+- 🌡 Heatmap generation
+- 🌋 Volcano plot visualization
+- 🧪 Weighted Gene Co-expression Network Analysis (WGCNA)
+- 🔁 Raw RNA-Seq data preprocessing from FASTQ to Count Matrix

-> ⚠️ All data included are for demonstration only.
+⚠️ **All data and results are included for demonstration purposes only and contain no real patient identifiers or confidential content.**

 ---

-## Version

-**v1.0.0** – Initial release with core functionality: DESeq2, VCF filtering, heatmap and volcano plot templates.

----

-## Folder Structure
+## 📁 Folder Structure

 ```
 Bioinformatics-Templates/